 How do you know when all of the mice are gone?

-The Best Ways to Tell If The Mice in Your House Are Gone
+The Best Ways On How To Tell If Mice Are Gone

 - Look for fresh mouse droppings or poop